 Avoid Problems When Migrating a Site

 If you have ever migrated a WordPress website from one server to another, there’s a chance that you checked your inbox a week or two later and found an email from the Search Console team warning you about an increase in 404 error pages.
 When you migrate a website it’s important to ensure that all of your old links still work.
-You don’t want a customer, or someone who has visited your site before, thinking your site has disappeared if they follow a link they used to use.
-The same principal can also damage your SEO, losing hard won equity for pages that are getting good organic search visibility.
+You don’t want a customer or someone who has visited your site before, thinking your site has disappeared if they follow a link they used to use.
+The same principle can also damage your SEO, losing hard-won equity for pages that are getting good organic search visibility.

 Giving Google Directions to Avoid 404 Crawl Errors

 So if you’re moving www.acmecorp.com to www.acme.com, match all the old URLs to the new website.
 So www.acmecorp.com/about-our-team would become www.acme.com/about-our-team, (not www.acme.com/about-us).

 However, that isn’t always possible, and sometimes things are missed.
 This is where 404 crawl errors appear.

 So how do you fix them when they appear?